 The coverage I'll provide on this particular wedding day will be around ten hours - which means I'll probably be out of the house for twelve to thirteen hours.
 When I get home, there'll be some essential downloading and backing-up to be done before I get to bed.
 (There will also be uploading of pizza and a precautionary glass of patented Scottish damp-proofer.
 Can't be too careful, and it doesn't pay to mess with tradition.)

-Aside from the hours spent on a wedding that I'm booked for, there's time spent on trying to attract work that I don't get booked for, and time and money spent on general marketing, admin-y things like paper and staples, and personal development.
+Aside from the hours spent on a wedding that I'm booked for, there's time spent on trying to attract work that I don't get booked for, and time and money spent on general marketing, insurance, personal development and admin-y things like paper and staples.

 I don't mean this to sound like a rant or a whinge.
 Nobody forces us to be wedding photographers.
 Nobody forces us to charge the prices we've settled on or to work in the market we've chosen.
 We're not slaves.
 I can't speak for anyone else, but I do it because I love doing it and I'm comfortable working with the customers I attract.